top of page

 Malloch1 copy.jpg

-I am a Professor of Classics in the Department of Classics and Archaeology in the University of Nottingham and a member of the Faculty of Archaeology, History, and Letters in the British School at Rome.
+I am a Professor of Classics in the Department of Classics and Archaeology in the University of Nottingham.

 In October 2025 I move to Oxford to become Bowra Tutor and Fellow in Classics at Wadham College and Professor of Latin language and literature in the University.